milleva/LyricMaster/README.md

 Songs are parsed with the following rules:

 - `NEW SONG starts a new song
+- Optional domain specific commands exist to define certain parameters.
+    - usage: `COMMAND "parameter"`
-- `TITLE "title"` sets title. optional but `"title"` must be inside quotes
+    - E.g. `TITLE "title"` sets title. `"title"` must be inside quotes.
-- `ARTIST "artist"` sets artist. optional but must be inside quotes
+    - Available commands: `ARTIST, TITLE`
 - Words within brackets `()` & `[]` are ignored (background noise or info).
-- Each new line starts a new "bar".
+- Each new line starts a new bar.
     - A bar means roughly "one line in a poem (or song)"